42atomys/mc-advancements-reloaded/README.md

 # Overview

-This mod significantly enhances the advancements info UI, expanding it to use most of your screen, especially when your GUI scale is high.
-No longer will you be confined to viewing your advancements in a tiny part of your screen.
+This mod significantly enhances the Minecraft advancements UI with a modern, expanded interface that makes full use of your screen.
+Features include:

+- **Expanded UI** - Utilizes most of your screen, especially on high GUI scales
+- **Deterministic Ordering** - No more random tab and advancement ordering
+- **Powerful Search** - Quickly find advancements and criteria across all tabs
+- **Highly Configurable** - Customize colors, layout, and ordering to your preference
+- **Modpack Friendly** - Full control over tab and advancement ordering for modpack creators

 ![Example of the UI with BACAP](docs/readme/bacap_example.png)